wp-plugins/links-synthesis/readme.txt

 == Changelog ==

+= 1.2.2 =
+* NEW: Only one image is displayed when similar links are present
+* NEW: even ignored links are ckecked
+* NEW: How to tab

 = 1.2.1 =
 * NEW: Wkhtmltoimage may be used to create thumbnails (no external API need to create the image)
 * NEW: do not display the table if no link is used in the page